 “At Newport Academy, I learned to develop my passions—like drawing.
 When I put pen to paper, I feel like I have a purpose.
 I feel less tense, and I’m able to get out all these feelings I can’t express with words.
 I feel like I’m creating something beautiful.” —Dallas, Newport Academy alumna

 Along with innate talents and abilities, we all have inner strengths that express themselves in different ways.
-Positive psychologist Martin Seligman, clinical psychologist Neal Mayerson, and scientist Christopher Peterson extensively studied the impact of character strengths on happiness and well-being.
+Positive thinking for teens has been explored by many people, especially psychologist Martin Seligman, clinical psychologist Neal Mayerson, and scientist Christopher Peterson.
+They extensively studied the impact of character strengths on happiness and well-being.
 Their work is the foundation of the VIA Institute on Character and the VIA Classification of Character Strengths, which lists 24 character strengths that we all have in less or greater amounts.